-To tell MOHELA how you’d like them to handle all future extra payments, you need to mail them a later with specific instructions about how you want those payments applied.
+To tell MOHELA how you’d like them to handle all future extra payments, you need to mail them a letter with specific instructions about how you want those payments applied.
 You need to include the loan type, especially if you want to target one specific loan versus another.
 For example, I have both a subsidized and an unsubsidized student loan with MOHELA, and I’d like to target the unsubsidized loan.
 Because that’s the one that still racks up interest even if I go back to school or put my loan into deferment for some other reason.
 Let’s get rid of that loan first, shall we?

 Please note that MOHELA’s online instructions say your letter should include the “amount and disbursement date,” but that doesn’t seem to actually be necessary.

 I took the very letter that I sent MOHELA with my standing payment instructions, and turned it into a handy dandy Google Docs template for you.